 Construction of the Tsabouna

-The Mykonos bagpipe has two short cane chanters of equal length, placed in parallel position so they can be played as one, and tuned in unison.
+The Mykonos bagpipe has two short cane chanters of equal length placed in parallel position so they can be played as one and tuned in unison.
 Fingerholes may be the same on both chanters.
-The two chanters are fastened into a wooden or cane yoke ending in a bell, usually made of cow horn.
-Fastened to the upper end of the chanters, and hidden inside the bag, are two single-blade reeds.
+The two chanters are fastened into a wooden or cane yoke ending in a bell and usually made of cow horn.
+Fastened to the upper end of the chanters and hidden inside the bag are two single-blade reeds.

 The bag has two openings.
 One holds the mouthpiece, the blowpipe, and the other the yoke.
-The air travels from the player’s mouth to the bag through the mouthpiece, then passes through the reeds’ blades, causing them to vibrate and thus to sound.
+The air travels from the player’s mouth to the bag through the mouthpiece and then passes through the reeds’ blades causing them to vibrate and thus to sound.

-The Mykonos tsabouna is made entirely of natural materials, with the least possible processing.
-The bag is the skin of a whole goat, the chanters are of natural cane, the blowpipe is a bone or another piece of cane, the bell an entire cow horn.
-Beeswax is used as a glue, natural fibers or leather strips for bindings.
+The Mykonos tsabouna is made entirely of natural materials with the least possible processing.
+The bag is the skin of a whole goat, the chanters are of natural cane, the blowpipe is a bone or another piece of cane, and the bell is from an entire cow horn.
+Beeswax is used as a glue and natural fibers or leather strips for bindings.

-Tuning is adjusted with a hair or thread in the reed, or with a straw inside the bore of the pipes.
+Tuning is adjusted with a hair or thread in the reed or with a straw inside the bore of the pipes.
 Tsabounas are traditionally constructed not by specialized instrument makers but by the players themselves.
-Construction, just as playing, is learned empirically, with no theory or any organized learning system.
+Construction, much like playing, is learned empirically with no theory or any organized learning system.

-Tsabounas are played on most islands of the Cyclades, some of the Dodecanese, in the Northern Aegean and in Crete.
-In each of these places the local tsabouna has some peculiarities, so that every island has its own unique variant of the instrument.
-It is also being played by a handful of musicians without origin from any of the above places, who reside in Athens.
+Tsabounas are played on most or at least some of the islands of the Cyclades, Dodecanese, and the Northern Aegean, as well as an in Crete.
+In each of these areas, the local tsabouna has some peculiarities so that every island has its own unique variant of the instrument.
+It is also currently played by a handful of musicians residing in Athens without origins from any of the previously mentioned islands.

 Not every bagpipe is a tsabouna.
-A great variety of bag instruments different from the tsabouna are played throughout Europe, from the British Isles and Spain to the Balkans.
+A great variety of bag instruments that differ from the tsabouna are played throughout Europe, from the British Isles and Spain to the Balkans.
 One of them is the Greek gaida, played by the local population of Macedonia and Thrace.

 A revival for the Mykonos Tsabouna?

-In the 21st century, interest in the Mykonos tsabouna is growing and re-oriented.
+In the 21st century, interest in the Mykonos tsabouna has been growing and re-oriented.
 Although its tradition emerged out of a now obsolete social context, current reality is giving birth to a new tradition.

-New musicians, a new audience, new terms of listening, a new repertoire along with the old one, and, most important, new or ever-timely messages, form the framework within which an old instrument remains alive and even gains popularity.
+New musicians, a new audience and other new trends, such as terms of listening, novel repertoires, and most importantly, timeless messages, form the framework within which an older instrument remains alive and even gains popularity.

-This new tradition goes side by side with the old one that is still carried on, inspired by the old.
+This new tradition co-exists alongside the old one by which it is also inspired.
 It breaks the previously close bond with local communities, transforming the tsabouna music from a set of local dialects into globally common language.